platformland/electric-book/book/text/identify-platforms.md

 ## Common needs and duplication

-In the UK GDS conducted 150 interviews with teams across government with the aim of understanding their common needs.
+In the UK, GDS conducted 150 interviews with teams across government with the aim of understanding their common needs.
 It led GDS to understand they should prioritize a form building platform over one that, for example, accepted payments from the public, because more services needed it.

 Other approaches include: